ohpensource/terraform-plan-gh-action/README.md

 ### Integration with GitHub Job Summary

 In case the terraform plans schedule any resource change as create, update, or delete, the terraform message and the resources to be deleted will be added as a Job Summary.
+The summary also contains information about terraform output changes.
 Next is an example:

 ![Job Summary Example](./docs/job-summary.png)